Lev Dobriansky: Life and education

 Dobriansky was born on November 9, 1918, in New York City, the son of Ruthenian emigrants from Western Ukraine (then Austria-Hungary).
 His father, Ivan (John), was born in Kalush and his mother, Eugenia (née Greszczuk), emigrated in 1910.
 He had a brother, Bohdan.
 He received an undergraduate degree in 1941 and a master's degree in 1943 from New York University, where he was an instructor of economics throughout the 1940s.
 He received his doctorate from NYU in 1951.
 His dissertation was a critique of the economist Thorstein Veblen.

 Dobriansky taught economics at Georgetown University in Washington, D.C., from 1948 until his retirement in 1987.
 During his tenure there, he became a professor emeritus and taught such classes as "Soviet Economics."
 Among his students was Kateryna Yushchenko (née Chumachenko), the future First Lady of Ukraine.
 In 1970, he founded and directed the Institute on Comparative Political and Economic Systems at Georgetown.

+In 1956 he was made Chairman of the "Ethnic/Nationalities/Heritage Groups Division" of the Republican National Committee.
 Dobriansky was also a faculty member at the National War College from 1957 to 1958, and served as a consultant for the United States Department of State, the International Communication Agency, and the United States House of Representatives.